eduardopoleo/eduardopoleo.github.io/_posts/2019-09-25-computer-architecture-pt1.md

 The following series of posts will take a look at how these devices work and interact with each other.
 We'll be starting our journey from the most fundamental unit of all: **the bit**.

 ## Its CODES all the way down
-On a more fundamental level computers are dumb machines that are able to perform simple calculations and procedures fast, like almost light speed fast.
+On a (very) low level computers are dumb machines that are able to perform simple calculations and procedures fast, like almost light speed fast.
 When enough of these procedures are put together in the right sequence computers are able to perform tasks that are useful and seemingly complex to humans.
 They do all this by controlling the electrical current that runs through some small wires known as bits.
 At any given moment these bits can live in any of these two states:

 - 1 (or ON) when electricity runs through.
 - 0 (or OFF) when NO electricity runs through.